Back to Parquet Restoration

 Repairing Old Parquet Flooring

 Is the parquet stable?
 Are any blocks damaged or missing?
-These are the first question you should ask yourself.
+These are the first questions you should ask yourself.
 While it is pretty obvious if a block has suffered damage or simply missing, determining whether a block is stable, is a bit trickier.
 Each section of the parquet floor must be gently tapped to discover which parts produce hollow or rattling sounds.
 Recovering individual blocks is also tough since pulling even one or two of them can cause a chain reaction and remove a lot more blocks than initially intended.

 And here we get to the annoying part - bitumen.
 Today this black, tar-like substance serves mostly as a road construction material.
 Victorians, however, used it as a flooring adhesive.
 Times change, eh?
 The problem with bitumen is that most modern adhesives don’t bond well with it.
 The material itself is sticky, often brittle and unstable.
 Bitumen removal from the blocks is quite painful but needed if you want your parquet blocks to be properly secured in place.
 Unfortunately, removing bitumen from the blocks alone isn’t enough.
 Far from it.